Individual investors usually underperform the market for a single reason: They let emotion influence their investing.

 Commit to setting aside a certain percentage of your after-tax income as your savings rate.
 These savings should be untouchable and your highest financial priority.
 You can do this by never letting this money sit in your checking account to tempt you.

-Automate your savings so that money goes directly to your savings account, your brokerage account, or to paying off high-interest debt if that’s what you’re focusing on right now.
-You can do this through automated savings apps such as Acorns or Chime Bank, by splitting your direct deposit into several accounts, or by setting up automated transfers from your checking account to your savings account each payday.
+You can do this through automated savings apps such as Acorns or Chime, by splitting your direct deposit into several accounts, or by setting up automated transfers from your checking account to your savings account each payday.

 Once you automate your savings, you don’t suffer the temptation to spend it.
 It never sits in your checking account; it goes straight to work for you.